-One last point.
-We are defined by events, and the present food and energy crises are dramatically influencing how policy decisions are being made (less idealism and more Realpolitik).

-Half the world has rice as their main food staple, and with Asian smallholders unable to afford fertiliser costs, fewer crops at lower yields will spell disaster for large vulnerable populations.
-Farmers of staple carbohydrates such as wheat and potatoes are well-positioned to be a short-term solution to the coming global food security crisis.
-The more efficiently and intensively those calories are produced, the better.
-That message needs to be more clearly defined, and more effectively communicated.
+One last point in closing: We are defined by events and the present food and energy crises are dramatically influencing how policy decisions are being made (less idealism and more Realpolitik).
+Half of the world has rice as their main food staple and with Asian smallholders unable to afford fertiliser costs, fewer crops at lower yields will spell disaster for large vulnerable populations.
+The potato sector is well-positioned to be a short-term solution to the coming global food security crisis.
+That message needs to be better defined.